From spring’s asparagus to fall’s butternut squash, farmers’ markets and backyard gardens are chock-full of nutritious foods.

-Doctors have long recommended plenty of produce in a variety of colors as a key part of a healthy diet.
-One way to achieve that goal: Eat what’s in season.
+Doctors have long recommended plenty of produce in various colors as a key part of a healthy diet.
+One way to achieve that goal is: Eat what’s in season.

 Different kinds of produce also offer different vitamins and minerals.
 For example, the following foods are good sources of nutrients:

 - Spinach and asparagus—folate

 When possible, foods, not supplements, are the best source of these nutrients.
 That’s because produce is packed with other naturally occurring substances that are good for you.

 With this in mind, you’re ready to head to the farmers market and bring some of the plentiful produce waiting for you to your table.
 Here are some tips for getting the most from your trip.

 Go early.
 You may not need to be among the first arrivals for a weekday market, but weekend markets get busy fast.
 If you arrive too late, the best pickings may be gone.